eotoalex/project3/README.md

 # Crime Markers
 > - The markers with the red slash over a shadowed figure is an actual crime location as cited by New York State Open Data records.
-> - The pop up window works on mouseover and will indicate the information of the crime (currently debugging).
+> - The pop up window works on mouseover and will soon indicate the information of the crime (currently debugging).

 # Destination Bar
 > - When an address is put into the destination input box, a route will indicate a safe route for the user, around the crime markers (currently debugging).
 ___

 # Goals
+* Fix all bugs!
 * We will be inserting the crime data into a structured table that can be accessed in types as apposed to all crimes rendering to the map.
 For example;
 * The user can access which crime to generate on the map (murder, robbery, assault, etc.), in combination with other crimes and/or in isolation from other crimes.